Bayesian Clustering for Continuous-Time Hidden Markov Models: Discussion

 \section{Discussion}

-We have constructed model-based clustering procedures for health trajectories based on continuous-time hidden Markov models and observed data.
-We implemented Bayesian nonparametric clustering, which facilitates Bayesian inference for the number of clusters as well as the cluster parameters.
-The methodology was applied to simulated examples, where the Markov transition rate matrices imply that each cluster has its own transition characteristics and observation process.
-The posterior distribution for the cluster labels was computed by Gibbs sampling via P\'{o}lya urn schemes \citep{neal2000markov} and more efficient split-merge updates by \cite{jain2004split}.
-Simulation studies demonstrated that by employing the restricted Gibbs sampling with split-merge proposals, DP mixture models can identify the correct number of clusters and sample the target posterior distribution.
+We implemented model-based clustering procedures for health trajectories based on continuous-time hidden Markov models based on finite and infinite mixture models.
+The methodology was applied to simulated examples, where the Markov transition rate matrices dictate that each cluster has its own transition characteristics and observation process.
+The posterior distribution for the cluster labels was computed by reversible-jump MCMC \citep{green1995reversible} for finite mixture models and via P\'{o}lya urn schemes \citep{neal2000markov} and more efficient split-merge updates \citep{jain2004split} for Dirichlet mixture models.
+Simulation studies demonstrated that both mixture models can identify the correct number of clusters and sample the target posterior distribution.
 Only the conjugate DP mixture case was explored in this paper; for handling the non-conjugate case, an auxiliary variable method (\cite{neal2000markov}, Algorithm 8) or non-conjugate split-merge proposals \citep{jain2007splitting} could be used.
 This would allow us to incorporate continuous time-varying covariates in the observation process and baseline covariates of general form in $Q$.
 Alternatively, if log-linear specifications are used in latent and observation models, an approximate conjugate analysis can be carried out using Gaussian approximations.
-In our analysis, the number of states in each cluster was the same with other clusters because the new cluster is splitting from an existing cluster.
-However, as the number of states can also be a parameter in the DP mixture formulation, allowing the number of states and clusters to be inferred.
+In our illustrative analyses, we have examined a cohort of over 24,000 patients which comprised around one million records.
+This demonstrates the computing capability of our proposed algorithm.
+The main computational obstacle is the imputation of the latent process which is needed to facilitate all aspects of the likelihood calculation, and this may be in part overcome by parallelization of the individual likelihood calculations.